 Even if there are structures and narrative plot patterns that work very well on people´s expectations, it is important to understand that narrative in itself is neither a structure nor a story or bound to a certain medium.
 The narrative is like thoughts and does not exist until we start to think whereby we create causal, spatial and temporal links as to make sense of our thoughts.
 And since we love new patterns as much as we like to stay with the old ones, to feel in control, if one likes to explore narrative as a not media specific system in the creation of new patterns the systems form and style are a better way to go to understand narrative possibilities that work beyond conventions.

-What the picture above depicts are different media-specific-attributes and since the narrative is not media-specific (bears repeating), it is important to determine which style the narrative shall be applied to.
+What the picture above depicts are different media-specific-attributes, and since the narrative is not media-specific (bears repeating), it is essential to determine which style the narrative shall be applied to.

 How form can be understood in relation to style is that form creates the pattern by its elements and where the elements have different functions.